 Fees for a private ambulance licence

 The prescribed application fee must be paid before an application will be assessed.
-The fee is indexed each July and published in the SA Government Gazette.
+The fee is indexed annually and published by gazettal notice.

 Private ambulance licensing assessment process

 A licence application will first be assessed to meet governance requirements.
 Once assessed, an inspection of the vehicles and equipment proposed to be used by the applicant will be undertaken by persons authorised by the Minister.